Open Your Mind to Disrupt Things

 It will kill your company because a competitor, likely even from some other industry you may have never even thought of, comes along and can service your customers far better than you can at a much better price.
 Your customers will leave you, and you won’t even be able to respond because it may even be too late.
 To combat this, you can, and should, disrupt yourself, eventually replacing your current business with something new which may eventually replace your company.
 How do you disrupt yourself?
 Where does this innovation come from?

 This is one reason that small young companies seem to be more innovative and nimble, agile, lean, and fast and disrupt themselves, and they’re happy to do it: they welcome disruptive innovation.
-Pivoting is no big deal to them; in fact, the better and faster they pivot, the more chances to stay alive.
+Pivoting is no big deal to them; the better and faster they pivot, the more chances to stay alive.
 They are open to the idea of doing something slightly completely different to serve their customers better.
 In fact, most of them are based on disruptive innovation.
 Look at Uber and Airbnb.
 They have not only embraced disruptive innovation; they are the epitome of disruptive innovation.

 When you take a disruptive concept to certain companies, you may hear the following: “That is way too disruptive for us there’s no way we could do that.”
 This is not an Open Mind.
 Innovation cannot take root there.